Last Updated on: by

 - The numerous very small pores on the surface of the polymer tube allow the air to go through while preventing any liquid to go through the pore.

 The LC separation is often largely influenced by the column temperature.

-- In order to obtain repeatable results, it is important to keep the consistent temperature conditions.
+- In order to obtain repeatable results, it is important to keep consistent temperature conditions.

-- Also for some analysis, such as sugar and organic acid, better resolutions can be obtained at elevated temperature (50 to 80°C).
+- Also for some analysis, such as sugar and organic acid, better resolutions can be obtained at elevated temperatures (50 to 80°C).

 - Thus columns are generally kept inside the column oven (column heater).